clearwater/octopress/source/_posts/2012-05-25-buyers-guide.markdown

 Suppliers
 ---------

-I have not found any well-know online store supplying these parts.
+I have not found any well-known online store supplying these parts.
-They are however cheap and plentiful on ebay.
+They are cheap and plentiful on ebay.
 However it can be difficult to determine exactly what you are getting; these motors are generally sold as Switec X25 _replacements_, without clearly specifying the manufacturer.